A Skyview High School student died from her injuries Tuesday after a Monday evening crash near Ridgefield.

 Miller just wrapped up her junior year at Skyview and has been in the Vancouver school district since the second grade, said Kris Sork, Vancouver Public Schools spokeswoman.
-At Skyview, she served as the activities coordinator for the National Honor Society and played tennis and volleyball for the Skyview Storm.
+At Skyview, she served as the activities coordinator for the National Honors Society and played tennis and volleyball for the Skyview Storm.

 Several hundred students and Miller’s family and coaches held a candlelight vigil at the high school’s flagpole Tuesday night.
 There were flowers and a poster board set up for attendants to sign.
 Her peers celebrated their time in school with her and said prayers.

 Spencer Hanley, who has lived in the home that’s nearest to the intersection for about three years, saw people placing flowers and building a memorial at the crash site Tuesday morning.
-In his first two months of living in the area, he was surprised by the number of accidents at the intersection, which he says is surrounded by wetlands.
+In his first two months of living in the area, he was surprised by the amount of accidents at the intersection, which he says is surrounded by wetlands.
 Neighbors told him it has a history of bad wrecks.

 In 2006, four people were sent to the hospital after a crash at the intersection, according to Columbian archives.
 The driver of a 1992 Toyota Celica allegedly failed to stop on Northeast 29th Avenue and hit a 2006 GMC pickup.
 Four years earlier, a woman driving a 1988 Plymouth Voyager crashed near the intersection when she reached for her coffee cup and hit a power pole.